kirill-konshin/next-redux-wrapper/README.md

 ## Server and Client state separation

-Each time when pages that have `getStaticProps` or `getServerSideProps` are opened by user the `HYDRATE` action will be dispatched.
+Each time when pages that have `getStaticProps` or `getServerSideProps` or `getStaticProps` are opened by user the `HYDRATE` action will be dispatched.
 The `payload` of this action will contain the `state` at the moment of static generation or server side rendering, so your reducer must merge it with existing client state properly.

 The easiest and most stable way to make sure nothing is accidentally overwritten is to make sure that your reducer applies client side and server side actions to different substates of your state and they never clash: